Underhill State Park

 From I-89 Northbound: Take exit 11 and turn right at W Main ST/ US RT 2.
-Turn slightly to the right, onto River Rd./ VT Route 117.
-In about 260', turn right onto Governor Peck Highway and follow to end.
-At stop sign, turn left onto Browns Trace Road and follow to end (about 5.3 miles).
-At stop sign turn right onto Route 15 for 1/2 mile.
+Turn slightly to the right, onto River Road/ VT Route 117.
+In about 260', turn right onto Governor Peck Highway and follow it to the end.
+At the stop sign, turn left onto Browns Trace Road and follow it to the end (about 5.3 miles).
+At stop sign, turn right onto Route 15 for 1/2 mile.
 Turn right onto River Road.
-Continue onto Pleasant Valley Rd (2.7 miles).
+Continue onto Pleasant Valley Road (2.7 miles).
 Turn right onto Mountain Road and follow for 3 miles to end.

-From St. Albans and points north: From I-89, take exit 19.
+From I-89 Southbound: Take exit 19.
 VT Route 104 East joins VT Route 15 East in Cambridge.
 At the Shell gas station, turn right onto Lower Pleasant Valley Road.
 After 8 - 10 miles, look for the state park sign and turn left onto Mountain Road.
 Continue 3 miles to the end of road.

 N44° 31.737' W72° 50.566' Directions/Map